Applying for the examination

 Cytotechnologists working and living in a country in which a national registry for cytotechnologists exists (such as Australia, Canada, Japan, the Netherlands, New Zealand, South Africa, and the United States of America) must have passed the national examination prior to applying for the IAC Comprehensive Cytotechnology examination for cytotechnologists.
 For German candidates a copy of the "Zertifikat" from "Die Deutsche Gesellschaft Für Zytologie" is required.

 Please note: Each country has its own eligibility requirements for those who wish to work as a cytotechnologist.
+The CT(IAC) examination is not automatically recognized by national regulating bodies and does not replace national requirements.

 The fee is subject to change without prior notice.
 If the application is not approved, the fee will be refunded.
 No refund will be made, however, if the candidate is approved, but does not appear at the examination site.